RobRich999/Chromium_Clang/README.md

 FFmpeg should be patched.
 Remember to apply associated Chromium build arguments.

-Verified on Linux as of latest published Chromium_Clang release build(s).
+Verified as of latest published Chromium_Clang for Linux build(s).

 ****